Detection happens on the agent

 Relay inspects the uploaded repo snapshot on the server.
 Plugins are applied there, so every deploy for that agent sees the same framework support.

 Relay buildpack plugins are JSON definitions stored on the agent.
 They participate in framework detection before the built-in buildpacks, then render a Dockerfile template when they match.
+Operators can install them from local files, pasted JSON, catalog search, or verified HTTPS URLs.

 relay plugin install ./plugins/astro-static.json \